Benefits Of Holding A Second Passport

 Famagusta owes its historic wealth to having the deepest harbor in the region, one of the reasons the British singled the city out during their reign, as well.

-This is now the most important port in Northern Cyprus, accounting for much of its shipping and travel, as well as a significant amount of tourism.
+This is now the most important port in Northern Cyprus, accounting for much of its shipping and travel.
+Therefore, it gets a significant amount of tourism.

 We’re shining the spotlight on what we’ve identified as your number-one choice for retiring well on a very small budget.